Japanese battleship Musashi: Loss at Sibuyan Sea

 An hour and a half later, another eight Helldivers from Intrepid attacked Musashi again.
 One bomb hit the upper deck and failed to detonate; another hit the port side of the deck and penetrated two upper decks before exploding above one of the engine rooms.
 Fragments broke a steam pipe in the engine room and forced its abandonment, as well as that of the adjacent boiler room.
 Power was lost to the port inboard propeller shaft and the ship's speed dropped to 22 kn.
 Anti-aircraft fire shot down two Helldivers during this attack.
 Three minutes later, nine Avengers attacked from both sides of the ship, scoring three torpedo hits on the port side.
 One hit abreast Turret No. 1, the second flooded a hydraulic machinery room, forcing the main turrets to switch over to auxiliary hydraulic pumps, and the third flooded another engine room.
 More counterflooding reduced the list to one degree to port, but the amount of flooding reduced the ship's forward freeboard by 6 ft.
 During this attack, Musashi fired sanshikidan anti-aircraft shells from her main armament; one shell detonated in the middle gun of Turret No. 1, possibly because of a bomb fragment in the barrel, and wrecked the turret's elevating machinery.

+Musashi heavily damaged and still under attack; her draft has noticeably risen nearly to the deck.
+The destroyer Kiyoshimo is seen being strafed behind her.